 Here "wrath" represents punishment.
-The abstract noun "wrath" can be expressed with the verb punish.
+If your language does not use an abstract noun for the idea behind the word wrath, you could express the same idea with the verb punish.
 Alternate translation: "the day when God punishes people" (See: Metonymy)